Call and Book Your Hotel Now!

-Al Mamzar Beach Park covers an area of 106 hectares which includes huge expanses of grassed picnic areas, an amphitheatre, swimming pools, kid’s play areas, barbecue & food spots, lagoons and sheltered beach coves.
+Al Mamzar Beach Park covers an area of 106 hectares, including vast expanses of grassed picnic areas, an amphitheatre, swimming pools, kid’s play areas, barbecue & food spots, lagoons, and sheltered beach coves.

 One of the main characteristics of the park is that it offers five outstretched beaches with lifeguards, watchtowers, changing rooms and shades for sunbathers.
 The park can be reached from many entrances, although gates are specified for individuals and cars.
 Recently, the beach park was awarded the Blue Flag certification for adhering to strict international standards.

-The Al Mamzar Beach Park is open from 8.00am to 11.00pm daily except Thursdays and Fridays.
+The Al Mamzar Beach Park is open daily from 8.00am to 11.00pm except for Thursdays and Fridays.
 Mondays and Wednesdays are exclusively for women and children.

-This open stretch of beach is pristine and great to enjoy some relaxed sunbathing but alas it has no facilities.
-So make sure to bring your own hats & mats, towels, sun block and all other beach necessities.
+This open stretch of beach is pristine and great for enjoying some relaxed sunbathing, but alas it has no facilities.
+So make sure to bring your hats & mats, towels, sunblock and all other beach necessities.
 When the tide is down, take a nice long walk on the beach to enjoy stunning views of the Burj Al Arab.